zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/guides/zekt-enable-provider.md

 A key part of a Github repository - is the ability to have one, or several workflows (located in the ./github/workflows folder).
 As the aim of Zekt, is to present a service - it needs a mapping between a specific workflow in this folder - linking a chain - all the way up to the service.

+In depth document with screenshots and step-by-step guide - [click here](/zekt-docs/guides/handle-zekt-provider-repo/)!

 ### - Whitelisted workflows

 A github workflow can have one or many workflows in a repository.
 As such - you need to whitelist which workflow(s) you want to whitelist.
 You can enable one, two, or many in a single repository within Zekt.